madetech/handbook/guides/line-management/probation.md

 Congratulate your direct on passing probation.
 Tell them their new notice period.

+Decide together how often to have one-to-ones from now on.

-If the Market Principal agrees, you can pass probation early.
+If your direct is doing very well, you can pass probation early.
+Talk to the Market Principal about this.

 ### Failing probation